 My oldest son, Blaise, sometimes gets a mispronounce.
 “BLADE!
 That’s such a cool name!” one guy said.
 No dude, it’s Blaise, and you just told me way too much about yourself.
 Usually, we just have to spell his name.
 Blaise-with-an-S. B-L-A-I-S-E. If people are familiar with the saint or the mathematician, they nod their heads.
 If they aren’t, they think we made that shit up.
 I totally don’t give a fuck, because it only shows that they need to pick up a damn book once in a while.

-The baby, Simon, in the family doesn’t get a mispronounced though.
+The baby in the family, Simon, doesn’t get mispronounced though.
 His nickname is Sunny, and everyone calls him that.
 As in, he was such a happy baby, he was like a ray of sunshine, so we called him Sunny.
 People think it’s Sonny, like Sonny Jim.
 I mean, that’s an understandable error.

 Then they think we really out-of-the-womb named him that, so I have a Blaise, an August, and a Sunny.
 Notice the hot-weather theme going there.
 It makes for some weird ass conversations, but I swear we didn’t plan that part out.